NJIT-WIS/project-management-github-activity/README.md

 #### Things we don't understand

-1. How git stash works [1]
+1. How git stash works.
+[1]
-2. How to create and manage a database for a web app.[1]
+2. How to create and manage a database for a web app.
+[1]
+3. How to use Kubernetes.
+[1]

 #### Things we want to know next